KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 * Tweak: Bundle the Lity lightbox library locally instead of loading it from a CDN.
 * Tweak: Cache the DopeThemes dashboard news request to avoid an external call on every admin page load.
 * Tweak: Declare SiteOrigin Widgets Bundle as a required plugin.
+* Fix: Escape widget output and harden an admin AJAX action.
 * Fix: Remove plugin options on uninstall for a clean removal.
 * Test: WordPress 7.0 compatibility.